2 Corinthians 6:2 For He says: “In an acceptable time I have listened to you, and in the day of salvation I have helped you.”

 Every case is different.
 That alone should remind us not to judge too harshly.
 Marriages involve 3 people, the couple and God, just like in the Garden of Eden.
 You will recall then that after the sin was exposed, the marriage was the first thing to get out of whack.

 In 45 years in ministry I can guarantee that usually neither the husband nor the wife will tell the truth about why they have chosen separation.
 I have learned that many women have committed adultery and for some reason are unwilling to confess and ask for forgiveness.
+When I bring this possibility up to the husband they always reject the idea.
+I have no idea why they can’t accept the possibility, but it is the most common reaction.
 Men will blame the wife and then proudly confess adultery.
 But often it is money as well.
 And so it goes.
 It is not really our business unless that person is a paid church official.

 In any event, Paul says in 1 Corinthians 7:15 “But if the unbeliever departs, let that one depart.
 A brother or a sister is not bound in such cases.
 God has called us to peace.”
 And it doesn’t mean that someone is an unbeliever because he or she leaves – anyone can leave if that is the arrangement.
 They need peace and we can provide it to one or both of them without taking sides.
 If we do take sides we bring unnecessary judgment down on our own heads.